-The chair of the Tenure and Promotion Committee will forward all recommendations to the Associate Dean for Faculty Affairs with supporting material for consideration by the Dean.
+The chair of the Tenure and Promotion Committee will forward all recommendations to the Dean with supporting material for consideration by the Dean.

 The Dean will review the file, add an assessment and recommendation, and forward the file to the Provost.